awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-cluster.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Tags`  <a name="cfn-ecs-cluster-tags"></a>
 The metadata that you apply to the cluster to help you categorize and organize them\.
-Each tag consists of a key and an optional value, both of which you define\.
+Each tag consists of a key and an optional value\.
+You define both\.
 The following basic restrictions apply to tags:
 + Maximum number of tags per resource \- 50
 + For each resource, each tag key must be unique, and each tag key can have only one value\.